 Display Message

-To display a message for the Energy Consumers on the Meter’s User Interface and IHD / PPMID (if present), the Supplier composes a ‘Display Message’ Service Request (SRV 3.1), and sends it to the DCC.
+For a SMETS2+ Smart Metering System, to display a message for the Energy Consumers on the Meter’s User Interface and IHD / PPMID (if present), the Supplier composes a ‘Display Message’ Service Request (SRV 3.1), and sends it to the DCC.
 This Service Request includes the text to be displayed.

 The DCC receives the Service Request, completes Non-Critical Service Request processing and sends a ‘Send message to Electricity Smart Meter’ (ECS10) Command to the Electricity Smart Meter or a ‘Send message to Gas Smart Meter’ (GCS07) Command to the Gas Smart Meter.